vkalinovski/-Basketball_foul_detection/README.md

 ## 📂 Repository Structure

 ### 📁 **[Data collection](https://github.com/vkalinovski/-Basketball_foul_detection/tree/main/data_collection)**
-- Used for collecting data from YouTube, defining foul moment intervals, spliting them into frames and uploading to our cloud storage
+- Used for collecting videos from YouTube, defining foul moment intervals, spliting them into frames and uploading to our cloud storage